-- The past financial data indicates that the stock is a growing at 15-20% per year and utilizing its enhanced production capacities well.
+- The past financial data indicates that the stock is growing at 15-20% per year and utilizing its enhanced production capacities well.
 Whether an investor would classify it under high or moderate growth, is the investor’s choice.
 I do not have information about repeat business from existing clients.
 It may or may not be there.
 However, management has been able to find buyers for increasing quantities of their product consistently.

-- If a company is able to make good differentiated product at competitive prices, export demand will always be there.
+- If a company is able to make a good differentiated product at competitive prices, export demand will always be there.
 I am not being very specific in my answer to Europe or any other market, because tomorrow the business environment is going to change for sure.
 And what is working for the company today may not work in future.
 Company is facing and will face further competition for sure.
 Its only honest and capable management which would be able to survive competition by introducing new products and in existing/new markets.
-The data shows that Ambika has good management (remember top performing student!).
+The data shows that Ambika has good management (remember top-performing student!).
 However, no one knows whether their current promising performance would continue in future.
 That would require consistent monitoring.

 You may read about my monitoring criteria for stocks in the portfolio here:

 5 You may find capacity utilization data in the annual report.